-Well, good!
+Well, good, dear teachers!
 I’m glad you are here, because that’s what I’m going to help you with today.

 This post contains affiliate links for your convenience.

 Setting Up Your Preschool Learning Centers

 At what part of our day is centers time?
 How long is it?

 Our learning centers are offered during free choice centers time.
 It is one of the first events of our day, after our morning meeting.
 It is 60 minutes long and the preschoolers can be at any center they wish, for as long or as short as they want.
 I feel strongly that with 3 year olds, they get time to explore areas they are interested in.
 Others have expressed concern that some children might only stay in certain centers if we don’t rotate them from center to center.

 What if the children stay in one area most of the hour?

 Rarely do our preschoolers stay in one area the entire hour.
 Because we introduce each center during our morning meeting, they are naturally curious and want to explore several areas.
 Many times they will leave a center and return later, realizing there is more exploring to do.

 If we do see a child staying away from certain centers, we might encourage him to come try something else.
 (Encourage, not pressure.)